A Guide to hardneck Garlic Varieties

 Glazed Purple Stripe

-Glazed Purple Stripe garlic have lovely wrappings and are truly beautiful.
+Glazed Purple Stripe garlic have lovely wrappings and is truly beautiful.
 When harvested, the outer skins on the bulb may appear white or cream-colored.
 As you remove the outer layers, the glazed-purple colors emerge.
 Glazed Purple Striped garlics derive their name from the beautiful purple striping on the bulb wrappers and clove skins.
 The cloves are not difficult to peel, but their clove skins tightly wrap the cloves.
 This tightness protects the cloves and causes the Purple Striped garlics to last longer in storage.
 Like Marbled Purple Stripes, Glazed Purple Stripes were once considered to be a sub-type of the Purple Stripe group rather than their own distinct category.
 Here is a short list of a few Glazed Purple Stripe garlic cultivars:

 Red Rezan These garlics are beautiful and their taste is also desirable.
 Red Rezan Hardneck Garlic has a well-rounded garlic flavor and strong aromatic warmth both raw and cooked.
 Red Rezan is known for its rich depth and heat.
 Easy to grown in cold climates, these beautiful purple cloves with a metallic sheen, has all the colors of purple, blue, gold and violet.
 Bulbs contain 6-12 cloves and store 5-7 months.
 Growers can quickly increase yeilds with this type, since it contains more cloves per bulb.